 By Daniel Barnes

 This is the reason star athletes in all sports tend to give unaffected performances and deliver monotonous line readings when they appear in films and on television, even when they are ostensibly playing themselves.
-Pro athletes have so many personal, professional, commercial, and charitable obligations that acting in a major motion picture becomes just another thing to check off the daily list.
-They are trained to go through the motions and plow through the scene, not to slowly discover their characters through improvisation and self-analysis.
+Pro athletes have so many personal, professional, commercial, and charitable obligations that the act of appearing in a major motion picture becomes just another thing to check off the daily list.
+They get trained to go through the motions and plow through the scene, not to discover their characters through improvisation and self-analysis.